thesephist/schrift/README.md

 1. Take advantage of data locality to improve runtime performance.
 2. Enable instruction-level pipelining and parallelism at runtime, as much as possible.
+3. Provide a good format for code optimization

+Schrift's bytecode is register-based and designed to be an optimized single static assignment (SSA) form of the Ink AST.
+Each function and expression list in Ink is compiled to a separate contiguous block of bytecode, called `Block`, to allow for incremental compilation and replacements of parts of a program during interactive evaluation of a program.

+### Optimizations

+On the bytecode, Schrift performs at least the following optimizations.

+- Constant propagation
+- Common subexpression elimination
+- Dead branch/code elimination
+- Function call inlining
+- Tail call elimination (unrolling tail recursion into loops)

 ### Schrift virtual machine